environet/environet/README.md

 Path: `/admin/measurements-access-rules/add`

 On the rules's creating page, you have to fill the following mandatory fields:
-- Monitoring point selector - The ID of the monitoring point, or * for all
+- Monitoring point selector - Select some or all monitoring points
-- Observed property selector - The ID (symbol) of the monitoring point, or * for all
+- Observed property selector - Select some or all observed properties
 - Groups - Multiple user groups can be selected
 - At least one of the time interval fields: years, months, days

-Optionally you can select an operator, in this case wildcard (*) will be applied for items only under the give operator.

 #### Updating access rule